liserman/archiveRetriever/README.md

 we added some important (optional) features, ensuring that the scraping process works smoothly.
-Most importantly, the process breaks when no content could be scraped for a certain number of urls (default is 10) - most often meaning that the XPath have not been selected correctly.
+Most importantly, the process breaks when no content could be scraped for a certain number of urls (default is 10) - most often meaning that the XPaths have not been selected correctly.
 Additionally, the process breaks when only some elements of the Paths could be scraped - implying that the XPaths have changed for parts of the content aimed to be scraped.
 After break-off, the function still